openvinotoolkit/datumaro/site/content/en/docs/formats/open_images.md

 ## Examples

 Datumaro supports filtering, transformation, merging etc. for all formats and for the Open Images format in particular.
-Follow [user manual](/docs/user-manual/) to get more information about these operations.
+Follow the [user manual](/docs/user-manual/) to get more information about these operations.